 WHY DO FROZEN PIPES BURST?

 This is a great question from homeowners and business owners that our plumbers hear often.
 So, why do frozen pipes burst?
-As water inside of a pipe freezes, it expands along the length of the pipe.
+As the water inside of a pipe freezes, it expands along the length of the pipe.
 The expanding ice dramatically increases pressure inside the pipe by pushing water toward the faucet or water fixture.
 When the spike in pressure has become too great, the pipe fails and bursts.
 Another contributing factor to a frozen pipe bursting is the weakened condition of the pipe in freezing temperatures.

 PREVENTING PIPES FROM FREEZING